silversurfer63/partner-solutions/oracle-infa/data-load/data-load.md

 ## Introduction

-This lab takes you through the steps needed to load and link sample data on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into an Oracle Autonomous Database instance in preparation for creating the sample integration mappings..
+This lab takes you through the steps needed to load and link sample data on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into an Oracle Autonomous Database instance in preparation for creating the sample integration mappings.

 You can load data into your Autonomous Database (either Oracle Autonomous Data Warehouse or Oracle Autonomous Transaction Processing) using the built-in tools as in this lab, or you can use other Oracle and third-party data integration tools.
 With the built-in tools, you can load data: